Skip to Content

 Nominations

-Nominees should be researchers active in population health and/or health services research (research that informs policy and decision makers at a population rather than individual level) involving the health of children or youth.
-The recipient must be a Canadian citizen but need not be a CPS member and must hold an appointment at a Canadian university, hospital or institute.
+Nominees should be researchers, at any stage of their career, active in population health and/or health services research involving the health of children or youth.
+The candidate must be a Canadian resident but need not be a CPS member and must hold an appointment at a Canadian university, hospital or institute.

 The Awards Committee will judge candidates based on: